plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

   Culture, for example, plays a significant part in outcomes (again, statistically speaking).

-  For example, the usual study time for Asian students an be as high as 10 hours per day.
+  For example, the usual study time for Asian students can be as high as 10 hours per day.
 Whereas American students study for a whopping 1-2 hours.
 Regardless of the percentage of the population, which group do you think will do better on knowledge tests?